Hardi185/DSAByStrivers/Basics/Basic Math task.md

     - If the number is divisible by any loop variable, it is not prime.
     - Otherwise, it is prime.

+**Why Check Only Up to the Square Root?**

+Example: Checking the divisors of `36`

+The factors of `36` are:
+`1, 2, 3, 4, 6, 9, 12, 18, 36`

+Notice that for each factor smaller than the square root (6), there is a corresponding factor larger than the square root.
+For instance:
+- `1 * 36`
+- `2 * 18`
+- `3 * 12`
+- `4 * 9`
+- `6 * 6`

+This means if a number `N` is divisible by any number larger than its square root, it will have already been "paired" with a factor smaller than the square root earlier in the process.
+Therefore, there's no need to check beyond the square root of `N` because we would be duplicating checks.

 **Code:**

 ```java